radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

     troy.manage_workload (workload = sys.argv[1],
                           config   = sys.argv[2:])

-That is all is needed!
+That is all it needs!
 From the log messages, you may be able to discern that TROY had done the following for you:

-1. Parses the workload;
+1. Parse the workload;
-2.  expands it with some 'expand_cardinality' plugin;
+2.  expand it with some 'expand_cardinality' plugin;
-3.  derives a pilot overlay;
+3.  derive a pilot overlay;
-4.  schedules the pilot overlay to some backend resources;
+4.  schedule the pilot overlay to some backend resources;
-5.  submits those pilots;
+5.  submit those pilots;
-6.  schedules the workload tasks over the pilots;
+6.  schedule the workload tasks over the pilots;
-7.  stages the input file to the target resource;
+7.  stage the input file to the target resource;
-8.  submits the tasks for execution;
+8.  submit the tasks for execution;
-9.  waits for them to complete;
+9.  wait for them to complete;
-10. fetches the results back; and
+10. fetche the results back; and
-11. shuts the whole thing down.
+11. shut the whole thing down.

 Obviously, for this one-liner to trigger that activity chain meaningfully, there must be a number of things going on.
-If you need just to run a bag of task this is everything you need to know.
-If you want to do more, if you need to decide how many pilots to run, to programmatically define your application and workload, to tweak the degree of concurrency of your tasks, or to choose alternative scheduling algorithms both for your tasks and for your pilots, possibly across multiple DCIs for the same workload, then keep reading :)
+If you need just to run a bag of task this is everything you need to know, and you can stop the tutorial here.

+If, however, you want to do more, if you need to decide how many pilots to run, to programmatically define your application and workload, to tweak the degree of concurrency of your tasks, or to choose alternative scheduling algorithms both for your tasks and for your pilots, possibly across multiple DCIs for the same workload, then keep reading :)

 Configuration
 =============
 TROY offers a powerful configuration subsystem that allows for the users to leverage the many functionalities it implements.
 Most of the configuration parameters are set to sensible defaults so that the user has to set explicitly only those parameters for which no defaults can be provided:

 * credentials and login names on the targeted DCIs; and
 * parameters relative to the workload she wants to execute.

 Detailed documentation about the TROY configuration subsystem can be found :ref:`chapter_configuration`.
 For this tutorial, the TROY development team crated a set of configuration files that you will be able to edit whether and when required.
 The configuration files are:

 * ``workload_gromacs.json``: Contains an abstracted description of a workload for an application of type "bag of tasks".

-* ``config_application.json``: Contains the parameters required by the bag of task application to run on a (set of)remote DCI.
+* ``config_application.json``: Contains the parameters required by the bag of task application to run on a (set of) remote DCI.
 Currently TROY supports only bag of tasks but in a near future it will support more complex distributed applications as, for example, different types of ensembles or workflow-based applications.

 * ``config_troy.json``: Contains those configuration parameters that are specific to TROY and its execution.

 Here a detailed analysis of each configuration file.

 Workload Descriptions
 ---------------------
-Troy is designed to understand a multitude of workload descriptions - but at the moment it is equipped to accept descriptions in its own JSON format.
+Troy is designed to eventually understand a multitude of workload descriptions
+- but at the moment it is equipped to accept descriptions in its own JSON format.
 An exemplary description is provided with the workload configuration files used the this part of the tutorial:

 .. code-block:: python

+    # ------------------------------------------------------------------------------
+    #
     # workload_gromacs.json
+    #
+    # This file defines a simple gromacs workload, i.e. a number of gromacs tasks
+    # with input and output staging.
+    #
+    # cardinality:

-    # cardinality: the task is run that many times all string based values
+    #     the task is run that many times all string based values will be expanded
-    # will be expanded with matching values from the application config.
+    #     with matching values from the application config.
+    #
-    # For example, if the application config sets:
+    #     For example, if the application config sets
-    #     "bag_size"    : "10"
+    #         "bag_size"    : 10
-    # then:
+    #     then
     #         "cardinality" : "%(bag_size)s"
-    # it will expand to:
+    #     will expand to
     #         "cardinality" : "10"
     #
+    #     The placeholder "%(cardinal)s" will expand to the sequential task number
+    #     (0..9 in our example).
+    #
+    # Other placeholders will be expanded depending on the resource the task will
+    # land on, such as "%(username)s", "%(mdrun)s" or "%(home)".
+Note that the
+    # mdrun location is set in 'config_application.json'.
+    #
     # Note that the output data will be stored in `output`, relative to pwd.
+    #

     {
       "tasks" :